hmalphettes/vault-plugin-secrets-vsphere/README.md

 Store a vSphere `sudoer` user in Vault.
 Configure roles that create short lived users or sessions managed by Vault.
+Use SAML tokens issued by vSphere's sts endpoint.
 Map existing users to roles.
 Put in place unit tests relying on govmomi/vcsim's mock framework for vSphere.

 ## Setup

-Most secrets engines must be configured in advance before they can perform their functions.
+The vSphere secrets engines must be configured in advance before it can perform its functions.
 These steps are usually completed by an operator or configuration management tool.